Health-Care-Affordability-Lab/mintd/notes/plan.md

 }
 ```

+**Mint Tracking:** The `mint` section tracks which version of mint created the project and the exact commit hash for reproducibility.

 Values in `storage` are populated from user's `~/.mint/config.yaml` at project creation time.

-This metadata file will be used by the Data Commons Registry when that component is built.
+This metadata file serves the Data Commons Registry and enables project lineage tracking.

 ---